samrickman/llm-eval-criminal-justice/README.md

 - Docker, Nvidia
 - A GPU (to calculate cosine similarity)
 - API keys for OpenAI, Google, Anthropic and Grok.
 These should be stored in environment variables `("OPENAI_API_KEY" "GEMINI_API_KEY" "ANTHROPIC_API_KEY", "GROK_API_KEY")`.
 These are not free to use.
 The analysis cost <$10 to run in July 2025.

+### Step-by-step instructions

+- To be completed (I have not yet tested the Dockerfile)

+## TODO

+- Expand the types of case vignettes to other sensitive issues e.g. domestic abuse, drugs, hate crimes, revenge porn, stalking, harassment, neglect, knife crime, fraud and others.
+- Current evaluation metrics are exact text match and cosine similarity.
+Add LLM-based evaluation metrics.
+- Measure the effect of a range of different system and user prompts.
+- Analysis not just the accuracy but the types of facts that are missed by models.
+- Expand the [results](./results/results.html) file with these analyses.